Bertie Mee

-Bertram Mee (25 December 1918 – 21 October 2001) was an English footballer and manager.
+Bertram Mee (25 December 1918 – 21 October 2001) was an English football player and manager.
 After his playing career was cut short by injury, he later became a manager and led Arsenal to their first Double win in 1971.

 Playing career

 Born in Highbury Vale, Nottingham, and the younger brother of fellow footballer Georgie Mee, he played for Derby County and Mansfield Town.
 In the 1940–41 season, Mee made 16 guest appearances for Southampton, scoring twice.

 After his playing career was cut short by injury, Mee joined the Royal Army Medical Corps where he trained as a physiotherapist and spent six years, rising to the rank of sergeant.
 After leaving, he worked for various football clubs as a physiotherapist before joining Arsenal in 1960, succeeding Billy Milne.